lflanagin/Dinosaur-island/README.md

 the models are suposed to be as acurate as possible and acurately sized

-The game is project of love and will be worked on throuh out the year and will be playble by 2022 if you have questions please feel free to ask questions in the comments
+The game is project of love and will be worked on throuh out the year and will be playble by 2022 it will be fully open source and i hope people will make mods or even fork it if you have questions please feel free to ask questions in the comments